jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 * Removed the cap of 4 RBs per team. - Suggested by Justin F
 #### 2014 Amendments:
 * Added league fees of $150 - Suggested by Jason W
-* First Place payout changed from $420 to $1260 - Suggested by Jason W
+* Added First Place payout changed from $420 to $1260 - Suggested by Jason W
-* Second Place payout changed from $50 to $150 - Suggested by Jason W
+* Added Second Place payout changed from $50 to $150 - Suggested by Jason W
-* Highest Score of the Week changed from $10 to $30 - Suggested by Jason W
+* Added Highest Score of the Week changed from $10 to $30 - Suggested by Jason W
 * Added Gin and Juice Rule - Suggested by Tyler A
 * Added Current Punishment - Suggested by Tyler A
 * Added how to handle name dropping - Suggested by Tyler A